 This Dutch hoe is shaped in the classic Dutch way, but it goes a step further.
 It’s authentically true to Dutch quality, ensuring that the tool is strong, lightweight, and effective.
 A lifetime guarantee backs this, so you can ensure this tool will meet your expectations for years to come.

-This comes with a crescent-shaped blade which lends itself to strong gardening work, ultimate control for the user, and a nice balance.
 What can this blade do?
-Its main purpose is weeding, but the unique shape means you could put it to the test in other areas.
+Its primary purpose is weeding, but the unique shape means you could put it to the test in other areas.

 When the blade wears down, you can easily sharpen it with a whetstone.
 So you can restore it to its original sharpness without any hassle.